Obituaries for the week of May 24, 2017

 Mrs. Dews is survived by her four sons, Mark Castillo, Christopher Shane Castillo, Craig (Dawn Marie) Castillo, all of Long Island, N.Y. and Heath (Brittany) Dews of Pensacola; one daughter, Carissa (Kyle) Sheppard of Cantonment; one sister, Florine Wiggins of Bratt and six grandchildren, Amanda Castillo, Jessica Castillo, Craig Castillo, Mark Castillo, Domnik Gunderson and Aiden Dews.

-Funeral services will be held Friday, May 19, 2017 at 3 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Clayton McCormick and Rev. Rick Maharrey officiating.
-Burial will follow at Godwin Cemetery.
+Funeral services were held Friday, May 19, 2017 at 3 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Clayton McCormick and Rev. Rick Maharrey officiating.
+Burial followed at Godwin Cemetery.

-Pallbearers will be Johnny Lacy, Jarrod “Bubba” Long, B.J.
+Pallbearers were Johnny Lacy, Jarrod “Bubba” Long, B.J.
 Long, Justin Long, David Torrence III and Jarrett Nelson.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Alabama.